 Virtual Cabinet Slot Assignment

-Figure 1.5 indicates what virtual stations and trunks can be assigned to each virtual cabinet and slot.
-Each virtual slot can be assigned 4 devices of the same type.
+Figure 1-5 indicates the virtual stations and trunks that can be assigned to each virtual cabinet and slot.
+Each virtual slot can be assigned 8 devices of the same type.
+Default Selection is noted with \.